1platform/onebe/docs/interfaces/Email_Transports_IEmailTransport.IEmailOptions.md

 • `Optional` **bcc**: `string` \| `string`[]

-To who we send a blind carbon copy email.
+To whom you want to send a Blind Carbon Copy of the email.
+One email or a list of emails that will be passed as the BCC field of an email.
+The emails added in this field won't appear in the email address list.

 ___